entercloudsuite/ansible-icinga2-master/README.md

 ## Role Variables

-The role defines most of its variables in `defaults/main.yml`:
+The role defines its variables in `defaults/main.yml`:

 ## Example Playbook